Naked, dunked or drizzled?

 Method

-For the base, blend the coconut milk, maple syrup, lemon juice, lemon zest and vanilla paste together.
-The canned coconut milk is usually separated (half liquid half solid) so you want to make sure this is all blended as smooth as possible for the base - I just use a NutriBullet
+1. Pour all of the ice-lolly ingredients into a blender (I just use a NutriBullet).
+The canned coconut milk is usually separated (half liquid - half solid) so you want to make sure this is all blended as smooth as possible, full fat coconut milk freezes better.

-2. Put on the lid to the moulds (or use tin foil to cover) and stick through the lolly sticks
+2. I pour the ice-lolly mixture into a measuring jug so it's easier to pour.
+Fill the moulds to just under the brim, then put on the lid to the moulds (or use tin foil to cover) and stick through the lolly sticks.

-3. Leave to freeze on a flat surface for at least 5 hours, overnight ideally
+3. Leave to freeze on a flat surface for at least 5 hours (or overnight).

-4. Once set, I fill my kitchen sink with warm water and stand the mould tray in for 30 seconds to loosen the lollies
+4. Once set, remove from the freezer and leave to sit at room temperature for 5 - 10minutes before loosening from their moulds.
+You can also fill the kitchen sink with a couple of inches of warm water and stand the mould tray in for blasts of 10 seconds to loosen the lollies.

-5. For the toppings, melt the white chocolate slowly in a bowl over boiling water and mix the chopped pistachios and salt in another bowl.
-Dunk or drizzle the chocolate over the lollies and then sprinkle over the chopped and salted pistachios.
-Work quickly one-by-one because the melted chocolate sets almost instantly on the iced lolly
+5. For the toppings, finely chop pistachios or blitz in a food processor.
+Mix with the salt and set to one side.
+Melt the white chocolate* then dunk or drizzle the chocolate over the lollies and sprinkle over the chopped and salted pistachios.
+Work quickly one-by-one because the melted chocolate sets almost instantly on the iced lolly.

-6. Enjoy immediately or freeze the naked lollies in zip-lock bag until they're ready to decorate
+6. Enjoy immediately or freeze the naked lollies in a zip-lock bag until they're ready to decorate.

 Nutritional Information